gzr7702/FroggerClone/README.md

 todo:

-- add game object to display proper points, keep track of levels/games/etc
-- make collision detection more precise.
 - make water reset happen when player is completely on the water.
 - make enemies run more far apart

+- Add functionality to keep track of levels/games/etc
 - add splash screen
 - add require.js
 - add DB to keep points